zekedou/combo-fullstack-lite/README.md

 A Combo project using:

-- Vite, TailwindCSS
+- Ecto, PostgreSQL
-- PostgreSQL
+- pnpm, Vite, TailwindCSS

 ## Requirements